 The Technology Programs Service Area is composed of two programs providing access to telecommunication services and related assistive technology for Virginia citizens.
-The first program, Virginia Relay, is a federally-mandated telecommunications relay service for persons who are deaf, hard of hearing, deaf-blind, or speech disabled.
+The first program, Virginia Relay, is a federally-mandated telecommunications relay service for persons who are deaf, hard of hearing, deaf-blind, or who have difficulty speaking.
 As the Federal Communications Commission's (FCC) certified relay oversight agency for the Commonwealth, the agency submits separate monthly, semiannual, and annual reports on usage and performance data.
 The current FCC relay service standard requirement is 85% of all incoming calls be answered in 10 seconds.
 The second of these two programs is the Technology Assistance Program (TAP) that provides technical and financial assistance for adaptive communications devices to persons with a hearing loss or speech disability.
-In FY 2009, the processes for application and receipt of equipment were revised to a loan-to-own (L2O) basis, where an approved applicant receives equipment on a 30-day trial basis.
-In FY2013, the program was expanded to include the administration of the federal iCanConnect equipment grant program for persons who are deaf-blind.
-That same year, VDDHH relaxed the TAP/L2O program qualifications for Virginia Veterans with documentation of an honorable discharge.
+The processes for application and receipt of equipment are managed on a loan-to-own (L2O) basis, where an approved applicant receives equipment on a 30-day trial basis.
+VDDHH continues to offer relaxed TAP program qualifications for Virginia Veterans with documentation of an honorable discharge.
 L2O continues to be an effective and efficient process and includes a survey instrument to measure the effectiveness of the equipment received as well as the recipient's level of satisfaction with the program.

-- Monitor relay contractor performance on a daily basis for both the traditional relay and captioned telephone VITA contracts to ensure compliance with federal requirements and state service level agreements. - Report relay contractor performance and relay user complaints to the FCC on a semi-annual basis to maintain VDDHH's FCC certification as the Commonwealth's relay oversight agency. - Conduct annual quality assurance screening on relay contractor performance to monitor vendor compliance with federal relay minimum standards. - Continue distribution of the TAP/L2O Customer Satisfaction Survey to document the satisfaction level of recipients with equipment's ability to improve telecommunications access. - Provide VDDHH Outreach contractors and staff with semi-annual updates and training on both relay changes and TAP revisions and initiatives. - Conduct annual consumer focus groups to evaluate new technology for persons who are deaf, hard of hearing, and late-deafened, using feedback to make decisions on adding new technology and devices to the TAP/L2O program. - Expand current TAP/L2O offerings to include wireless/smart devices in recognition of customer preferences and cost effectiveness. - Continue marketing of the Virginia Relay CapTel program to senior organizations and the Area Associations on Aging Meals on Wheels program. - Expand marketing of VDDHH Technology Programs to audiologists and hearing aid dealers. - In cooperation with Hamilton Relay's Heroes with Hearing Loss program, renew marketing efforts targeting Veterans with a hearing or speech loss.
+- Monitor relay contractor performance on a daily basis for both the traditional relay service (TRS) and captioned telephone service (CTS) VITA contracts to ensure compliance with federal requirements and state service level agreements. - Report relay contractor performance and relay user complaints to the FCC on a semi-annual basis to maintain VDDHH's FCC certification as the Commonwealth's relay oversight agency. - Conduct annual quality assurance screening on relay contractor performance to monitor vendor compliance with federal relay minimum standards. - Distribute TAP Customer Satisfaction Survey to document the satisfaction level of recipients with equipment's ability to improve telecommunications access. - Provide VDDHH TAP contractors and staff with semi-annual updates and training on both relay changes and TAP revisions and initiatives. - Conduct annual consumer focus groups to evaluate new technology for persons who are deaf, hard of hearing, and late-deafened, using feedback to make decisions on adding new technology and devices to the TAP program. - Expand current TAP offerings to include wireless/smart devices in recognition of customer preferences and cost effectiveness. - · Promote the Virginia Relay Captioned Telephone Service (CTS) to senior organizations and the Area Agencies on Aging - Expand marketing of VDDHH Technology Programs to audiologists, speech-language pathologists, and hearing aid dealers. - In cooperation with Hamilton Relay's Heroes with Hearing Loss program, renew marketing efforts targeting Veterans with a hearing or speech loss.

-- ◆ The average cost of equipment provided per participant in the Technology Assistance Program. - Strengthen the culture of preparedness, as related to our customers needs, of state agencies and local governments across the Commonwealth.
+- The average cost of equipment provided per participant in the Technology Assistance Program. - Strengthen the culture of preparedness, as related to our customers needs, of state agencies and local governments across the Commonwealth.

 This goal ensures compliance with federal and state regulations, policies and procedures for Commonwealth preparedness.
-In collaboration with all of the Agencies in the Secretariat for Health and Human Resources and the Virginia Department for Emergency Management, The agency will provide information, training, and guidance for inclusiveness in all phases of emergency preparedness for Virginians who are deaf or hard of hearing.
+In collaboration with all of the Agencies in the Secretariat for Health and Human Resources and the Virginia Department for Emergency Management, VDDHH will provide information, training, and guidance for inclusiveness in all phases of emergency preparedness for Virginians who are deaf or hard of hearing.